rhnfzl/SqueakyCleanText/README.md

 - Cleaned text with punctuation and unnecessary characters removed.
 - Cleaned text with stopwords removed.
 - Detected language of the text.

-## TODO

-- Add the ability to change the NER models from the config file, which AutoModel and AutoTokenizer.
-- Expand language support for stopwords to more European Languages.

 ## Contributing